Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 Graphical user interfaceDescription automatically generated

-Figure 17.
-Nexus Dashboard Persistent IP in Management Pool for LAN deployments
+Figure 41: Nexus Dashboard Persistent IPs in Management Pool for LAN Deployments.

 Graphical user interfaceDescription automatically generated with low confidence

-Figure 18.
-Nexus Dashboard Persistent IP in Data Pool for LAN deployments
+Figure 42: Nexus Dashboard Persistent IPs in Data Pool for LAN Deployments.

 Graphical user interfaceDescription automatically generated with low confidence

-Figure 19.
-Nexus Dashboard Persistent IP in Data Pool for SAN deployments
+Figure 43: Nexus Dashboard Persistent IPs in Data Pool for SAN Deployments.

-As a reminder, if the user selects to use the ND Data interface to communicate with the switches mgmt0 interfaces, before assigning the persistent IP addresses to such interface, it is also required to override the default global server settings for LAN Device Management Connectivity.
-For this purpose, an operator must navigate to NDFC server settings, go to Admin tab and specify data in the LAN Device Management Connectivity field.
+As a reminder, if you use the ND data interface to communicate with the switch’s mgmt0 interfaces before assigning any persistent IP addresses, you must also override the default global server settings for LAN Device Management Connectivity.
+To do this, navigate to the NDFC server settings, go to the Admin tab, and specify data in the LAN Device Management Connectivity field.

 Graphical user interface, applicationDescription automatically generated